chocolatey/choco-wiki/Installation.md

   * Follow the above steps.
   * Install chocolatey again.
   * Copy over the items from the old install directory.
-  * In the bin folder you will need to update links on nearly EVERY item here.
-Grep is a great tool for doing that wholesale.
   * Delete your old install directory.

 ## Command Line